briskinfosec/BNPT_Docker/README.md

   <li> Yukinoshita47</li>

 ## Disclaimer
 <p align="justify"> <i>Note: This Docker is intended to be used for legal security purposes only, and you should only use it to protect networks/hosts that you own or have permission to test.
 Any other illegal use is not the responsibility of the developer(s).
-Be sure that you understand and comply with the Docker licenses and laws in your area. </i> </p>
+Be sure that you understand and comply with the Docker licenses and laws in your country. </i> </p>